xuzifan08/LendingClub/README.md

 I choose the star schema for the relational database which stored the processed structure data.
 This is the finalized star schema:
 ![Image description](docs/LendingClubStarSchema.png)
-The reason I choose relational database and star schema:
+Reasons I choose relational database and star schema:
  1. Avoid redundency as data grows
  2. A good fit for interactive query and data analysis especially if a use case focuses on data analysis in terms of a category feature, such as loan grade or employment title
  3. Easy to maintain and understand the relaionship between features